 Luis M. Juarbe

-Luis Juarbe was drafted from Puerto Rico as a part of the American army.
-He views his service as a badge of honor as both a Puerto Rican and United States citizen.
+Luis Juarbe was drafted from Puerto Rico as a part of the United States Army.
+He viewed his service as a badge of honor as both a Puerto Rican and United States citizen.
 His experience during the war took him from front-line combat, as a radioman, to back-line work, as a newspaper writer for La Cruz de Malta.
-Luis Juarbe describes the harsh living conditions he had to endure while serving and compares it to the milder Puerto Rico.
-He was asked to escort the newly adopted Puerto Rican flag to the front-line to sit beside the American flag.
+He describes the harsh living conditions he had to endure while serving.
+He shares how he felt pride when asked to escort the newly adopted Puerto Rican flag to the front-line to sit beside the American flag.

 Printing Puerto Rican News in Korea

 Luis Juarbe describes the many different roles he fulfilled for his regiment ranging from radioman to newsman.
 He describes his responsibilities for creating and distributing a daily newspaper, La Cruz de Malta, that lifted the morale of many Puerto Rican troops throughout his unit.
 He explains how he helped oversee roughly nine months of consecutive news coverage.

 Luis Juarbe remembers the living conditions he endured while serving in Korea.
 He describes how the winter was brutal, and he shares how he had on "four pairs of pants and five shirts" in order to keep himself warm in the negative fourteen-degree weather.
 He recalls that the sanitary conditions were not ideal and that he had to wait three months to bathe at one point in the war.
 He recalls receiving letters from home and that he wrote letters to family.

 Share from this page: